gsangeryee/smart-contract-audit-reports/utils/terms.md

 Delta-neutrality requires **active rebalancing** and **access to collateral**.
 If rebalancing locks funds (as in UDX), the system collapses.
 This is why proper accounting and withdrawal mechanisms are critical.

 - [[2023-01-UXD#[H-05] USDC deposited to `PerpDepository.sol` are irretrievable and effectively causes UDX to become `undercollateralized`]]

+## Stream

+The **Stream** contract is designed to allow a payer to transfer tokens gradually to a recipient over time.
+Here are the key aspects:

+### What is "Stream"?(流式转账，分期付款)

+- **Purpose:**
+    The contract implements a token streaming mechanism.
+Instead of sending a lump sum of tokens, the payer deposits tokens into the contract, which then gradually releases them to the recipient at a fixed rate (tokens per second).
+This approach mimics vesting or continuous payment arrangements.

+- **Functionality:**

+    - **Continuous Payment:** Once the stream starts, the recipient can withdraw the tokens that have vested over time.
+    - **Cancellation:** Either the payer or the recipient can cancel the stream at any time.
+When canceled, the contract calculates and distributes the fair share of tokens to both parties.
+    - **Design Origin:** The contract is a fork of the Sablier protocol, a well-known solution for streaming payments.
+It also leverages the `Clone` pattern to optimize gas costs by reading immutable parameters directly from the code.

+### What is the "Streaming Token"?

+- **Designated Token:**
+    The streaming token is the specific ERC20 token that is used for the stream.
+This token is central to the contract’s purpose—it's the asset being streamed from the payer to the recipient.

+- **Handling in the Contract:**
+    - **Intentional Use:** Unlike other tokens, the streaming token is intentionally deposited to fund the stream.
+Its balance directly affects how much the recipient can withdraw over time.
+    - **Accidental Deposits Issue:** If extra amounts of the streaming token (beyond what is needed for the stream) are accidentally sent to the contract, the contract does not provide a simple rescue function to recover these excess funds.
+The only way to retrieve them would be to cancel the stream, which could disrupt the ongoing payment process.

+### Summary

+- **Stream:** A smart contract enabling time-based token payments, where funds are released gradually according to a pre-set schedule.
+- **Streaming Token:** The specific ERC20 token designated for these payments.
+Its management is tightly integrated into the stream’s lifecycle, and any accidental surplus (beyond the required balance) is problematic because it ties directly into the stream’s accounting mechanism.

+In essence, while the Stream contract facilitates smooth, continuous payments, it also requires careful handling of the designated streaming token to avoid unintended disruptions in the payment schedule.

+### Example
+- [[2022-12-NounsDAO#[M-07] Payer cannot withdraw accidental extra funds sent to the contract without canceling]]
+	- 1. Streaming Token should be `rescue`